-Advanced Integrative Seminar I builds on all the foundation courses and the competencies gained in the Foundation Practicum.
+Advanced Integrative Seminar II builds on all the foundation courses and the competencies gained in the Generalist Practicum.
 The overall purpose of this series of courses is to prepare students for advanced integrated practice in rural, semi-rural, and urban settings.
-Students registering for this seminar in the fall have to register for the same section of seminar in the spring with the same instructor.
 Students registering for this seminar in the fall have to register for the same section of seminar in the spring with the same instructor.